-\The amount of sugar in a cereal might change.
-Even if you always buy the same brands and types of cereal, be sure to check the serving size and amount of sugars on the Nutrition Facts label to make sure they match what you have written in the list above.
+\The amount of added sugars in a cereal might change.
+Even if you always buy the same brands and types of cereal, be sure to check the serving size and amount of added sugars on the Nutrition Facts label to make sure they match what you have written in the list above.
+All cereals served must be whole grain-rich, enriched, or fortified.

-Answer to "Test Yourself" activity on page 1: The cereal has 5 grams of sugar per 30 grams.
-The maximum amount of sugar allowed for 30 grams of cereal is 6 grams.
-5 is less than 6, so this cereal is creditable.
+Answer to "Test Yourself" activity on page 1: The cereal has 4 grams of added sugars per 30 grams.
+The maximum amount of added sugars allowed for 30 grams of cereal is 6 grams.
+4 is less than 6, so this cereal meets the added sugars limit.